and Billy E

 Easy, we'll tell you!
 Right on our Cheatsheets we denote sleepers with an asterisk (*).
 In addition to that we've already posted our annual “Big Sleeper List” with dozens of sleepers at each position and we continue to add to that list right up until September.
 It's all available right in the FFChamps Draft Kit.

 When targeting players, favor youth and those who have a lot to prove –- like those entering a contract year and angling for a new deal.
-Also look for players that work in efficient offenses, like New Orleans and New England.
-A No. 2 receiver on a good team (Wes Welker) could be far more valuable than a No. 1 receiver (Dwayne Bowe) on a mediocre one.
+Also look for players that work in efficient offenses, like Green Bay and New England.
+A No. 2 receiver on a good team (Randall Cobb) could be far more valuable than a No. 1 receiver (Anquan Boldin) on a mediocre one.

 Taking players from the next great offenses is also ideal in winning at fantasy football (see the 10 Commandments for Winning at Fantasy Football).
-One team that comes to mind for 2010 is the Lions, with Matthew Stafford one year wiser as their field general, and with the acquisitions of receiver Nate Burleson, tight end Tony Scheffler, and pass-catching rookie running back Jahvid Best.
+One team that comes to mind for 2016 is the Jaguars, with Black Bortles one year wiser as their field general, and with the acquisitions of receiver Chris Ivory plus a dynamic receiving core, this Offense is expected to make a jump.

-Lastly, look for running backs that operate in a run-heavy offense, and receivers that work in a pass-heavy system -- which could have led fantasy owners to take a flier on gem Pierre Garcon of the Colts last year after Anthony Gonzalez went down.
+Lastly, look for running backs that operate in a run-heavy offense, and receivers that work in a pass-heavy system.

 Players and Teams to Avoid